chriseteka/aviron/README.md

 # Aviron

-Aviron is a zero dependency ClamAV Java client.
+**Aviron** is a zero dependency ClamAV Java client.
 It requires Java 8+.

+**Aviron** features:

+* Send documents via a socket from within a Java application to *clamd* for on-the-fly virus scanning
+* Build virus scanners with support for quarantine
+* Dynamically limit *clamd* CPU usage through time-based CPU limit profiles

+The ClamAV tools (clamd, clamdscan, clamscan) are just simple virus scanners.
+They lack support for putting infected files into quarantine and do not have any CPU limiting features.

 ## Table of Content